ospoplusplus/ospoplusplus.com/past-working-groups.md

 Over the past two years, we've held more than 500 hours of collective mind-sharing on the topic of OSPOs and how to effectively bring open source to our institutions.

+### December 9 - 'Universities and Academia' and 'Cities and Governments'
+  - Topic:  2021 FOSS OSPO Community Closing Happy Hours
+  - Description:   As 2021 roles to a close, we invite all those in the OSPO ecosystem, that we have interacted with virtually, in-person or have yet to meet, to come together, stop by and share in the group discussion, announce & celebrate your and other's FOSS wins together, have a breakout chat with a friend, and join us for a drink.

 ### November 11th, 2021:  Universities & Academia

 - Topic:  Measuring OSPOs, Measuring Open Source, Measuring Impact - Theory to Practice